 The Player's Manual, which you now hold, contains instructions on how to run and play the Riders of Rohan game, including basic strategy and commands.
-If you are one of those impatient types who just likes to boot up and play, we have included a quick-reference insert to get you going fast.
+If you are one of those impatient types who just likes to boot up and play, we have included a quick-start card to get you going fast.
 Have fun, and we'll see you later when you decide to read the complete manual.

-The second part of the documentation is the Appendices.
-For those of you unaware of the fact, many scribes and historians were sent out from Minas Tirith during the reign of King Elessar following the successful completion of the War of the Ring and the defeat of Sauron.
-These inquisitive types traveled the length and breadth of the newly united realm, and while Bilbo, Frodo, and Sams' account as told in the Red Book of Westmarch is by far the most well-documented and complete history, there were many other bits and pieces and addenda collected and stored in the vast libraries of Minas Tirith.
-Much colorful (and important) information can be gained from the descriptions and narratives therein.
+The second part of the documentation is the Excerpts From the Histories of Middle Earth'.
+For those of you unaware of the fact, many scribes and bistorians were sent out from Minas Tirith during the reign of King Elesar following the successful completion of the War of the Ring and the defeat of Sauron.
+These inquisitive types travelled the length and breadth of the newly united realm, and while Bilbo, Frodo, and Sam's account as told in the Red Book of Westmarch is by far the most well-documented and complete history, there were many other bits and pieces and addenda collected and stored in the vast libraries of Minas Tirith.
+Much colourful (and important) information can be gained from the descriptions and narratives therein.